- 740 miles of roadway

 Traffic Impact Announcements

-Sugarloaf Road Flood Recovery Project May 2 through October – Daytime, weekday ROAD CLOSURES Aug.
-12 through Sept.
-9. Learn more on the Project webpage.
+Sugarloaf Road Flood Recovery Project May 2 through October – Daytime, weekday delays on Sugarloaf and CO 119.
+Learn more on the Project webpage.

-Olde Stage Road Paving Project starts July 18 – Lane closures and 15-minute travel delays between Lee Hill Road and Lefthand Canyon Drive through October.
-Cyclists encouraged to use alternate routes.
+Olde Stage Road Paving Project Underway – Lane closures and 15-minute travel delays between Lee Hill Road and Lefthand Canyon Drive through October.
+Cyclists encouraged to use alternate routes through October 2022.
 Project webpage

 Annual Summer Paving Program Starts July 12 – Road Maintenance crews milling and paving several roads between Boulder and Longmont through August.
 Learn more on the Cone Zones webpage.